sourav-bk/Golang/README.md

       The select statement lets a goroutine wait on multiple channel operations simultaneously.

       It blocks until one of its cases is ready to execute, making it essential for managing concurrency.
+      If, multiple channels are ready at the same time, Go picks one at random to ensure fairness.

       It functions like a switch statement, but instead of checking values, each case is a communication operation.

-      If multiple channels are ready at the same time, Go picks one at random to ensure fairness.

 </details>